Details on Rasmussen College from the EdRef college search directory of thousands of U.S. colleges.

 Starting in September of 2005, Rasmussen College also offers no-cost online courses to high school teachers and counselors.

 Rasmussen College offers the following student services: alumni services, career services, a 24/7 student assistance hotline, and tutoring services.
-In addition, Rasmussen also offers an online form for individuals to request, at no obligation, more information about their innovative programs.
+In addition, Rasmussen also offers an online form for individuals to request, more information about their innovative programs.
 Click on the "Quick Info" link to access the form and ask the school for more information.

-Rasmussen College has a Program Participation Agreement with the US Department of Education for eligible students to receive Pell Grants and other federal aid (e.g., Direct Loans).
+Rasmussen College has a Program Participation Agreement with the US Department of Education for students to receive Pell Grants and other federal aid (e.g., Direct Loans).
 Additional aid options open to qualifying students of Rasmussen include grants, loans, scholarships, state aid, and work/study programs.

 Rasmussen College is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges & Schools (NCA).
 Rasmussen College's Health Information Technician program is accredited by the Committee on Allied Health Education and Accreditation (CAHEA) in cooperation with the American Health Information Management Association (AHIMA) Council on Accreditation.
 The Rasmussen College Practical Nursing Program is approved by the Minnesota Board of Nursing.